 REVIEW: ‘Alice in Borderland’ on Netflix—is this post-apocalyptic series worth a watch?

-December might be the most stress-free month for some of us what with the holiday season we're basking in, but apparently not for Netflix.
-December seems to be the new October, given the latest slew of thrillers they’ve been releasing—and Alice in Borderland is one of them.
-If you love survival movies like Escape Room, SAW or the OG, Battle Royale, then this new Japanese sci-fi series is a must-watch.
+With its extensive library of movies and TV shows, Netflix definitely has some of the best thrillers you can stream from home—and Alice in Borderland is one of them.
+If you love survival movies like Escape Room, SAW or the OG, Battle Royale, then this Japanese sci-fi series is a must-watch.

 A post-apocalyptic drama adapted from the manga (graphic novel) written and illustrated by Haro Aso, Alice in Borderland is filled with thrilling and nail-biting scenes that will have you on the edge of your seat the entire time.
-Here’s a quick review on the series:
+Here’s a quick review:

 The psychological thriller revolves around Ryohei Arisu (Kento Yamazaki) as he and his friends discover that they’re trapped in an alternate reality where they are forced to take part in a survival game with their lives at stake.
 As they journey further into the game, they meet others who are like them—in a nutshell, this is truly the survival of the fittest.
 If you are fond of Japanese dramas, this will surely raise your standards.
 It is well-directed and stands out from the usual Japanese adaptations you can expect—if we’re being honest, it is one of the best gripping TV thrillers we’ve seen so far.